opsone-ch/documentation/advanced/firewall.rst

 .. tip::

-   You can also limit connections within your :ref:`server-firewall_customrules`.
+   You can also limit connections within your :ref:`firewall_customrules`.
    Details about possible configurations are listed in the `nftables Wiki <https://wiki.nftables.org/wiki-nftables/index.php/Rate_limiting_matchings>`__.